Since we were primarily in just 2

 Playa Pan Dulce then hiked around the area for a while before being

 picked up again.
-Lots of pictures from that, too.
+There are lots of pictures from that, too.
 Mostly we

 spent our time there walking the beach, relaxing, reading, in the pool or napping.